damadmai/unifi_openwrt/Readme.md

-# Script for flashing Unifi AP AC lite with OpenWrt
+# Script for flashing Unifi AP AC with OpenWrt

 - Download OpenWrt sysupgrade image for your device from https://openwrt.org/toh/ubiquiti/unifiac
 - Rename OpenWrt image to openwrt.bin